piotrrus/payments/README.md

 And this information (account_id) should be put into payment operation table.

 ## Code
-I've used only clear OOP Php (no framework) with Bootstrap external CSS library - to improve the look of the app.
+I've used only clear OOP Php with Bootstrap external CSS library - to improve the look of the app.

 App files is organised according to MVC pattern.